-In the rapidly developing economies of the east, things don’t look much better.
-A pair of cross-sectional studies performed ten years apart showed that the prevalence of food allergy in China more than doubled between 1999 and 2009, from 3.5 to 7.7% (3).
-Meanwhile, a 2018 study of urban school children in Jaipur, India showed that asthma rates nearly tripled from 2008 to 2018, from 7.59% to 18.2% (4).
+In the rapidly developing economies of the east, similar trends are emerging.
+A pair of cross-sectional studies performed ten years apart showed that the prevalence of food allergies in China more than doubled between 1999 and 2009, from 3.5% to 7.7%.3 Meanwhile, a 2018 study of urban school children in Jaipur, India showed that asthma rates nearly tripled from 2008 to 2018, from 7.59% to 18.2%.4

 And that’s just the tip of the iceberg.
 While these conditions and geographies may seem (and in some cases may be) disparate or disconnected, a growing number of scientists believe there could be a surprising link between them—bacteria.

-Our relationship with microbes is complex, to say the least.
-By cell count, they comprise half of the human body.
-There are 38 trillion microorganisms, mostly bacteria, in your microbiome alone (5).
-Yet, for the vast majority of our shared history, we have completely misunderstood them—and done so at our own peril.
+Our relationship with bacteria is complex, to say the least.
+By cell count, they comprise about half of the human body.
+There are 38 trillion bacteria in your microbiome alone.5 Yet, for the vast majority of our shared history, we have completely misunderstood them—and done so at our own peril.

-Germ Theory paved the way for miracle inventions like antibiotics, but it also had a terrible side effect.
+Germ Theory paved the way for miracle inventions like antibiotics, but it also had another side effect.
 It made us fear bacteria.
 What followed was a century of purification, sterilization, and eradication.
-We developed and deployed powerful (and indiscriminate) weapons to defeat the microbial menace—commercial and industrial antibiotics, antibacterial soap, bleach.
+We developed and deployed powerful (and indiscriminate) weapons to defeat the microbial menace—commercial and industrial antibiotics, antibacterial soap, and bleach, etc.